Moving to Mars (song)

 "Moving to Mars" is a song by British rock band Coldplay.
 It was written by all members of the band for their fifth studio album Mylo Xyloto.
 However, it failed to make the final track listing.
 Instead, it was released in the Every Teardrop Is a Waterfall iTunes exclusive EP.
-The first half of the song is a piano based ballad, while the rest of it is a mid-tempo number with progressive rock influences.

 Development

+"Moving To Mars" has been described as a space rock and progressive rock song.
+The first half begins as a piano based ballad with Chris Martin singing in a lower register, before transitioning into a mid-tempo number.

 The song was inspired by a documentary of the same name, which is based around two families being forced out of Burma into an entirely new world in the UK.
 The film was directed by the band's longtime collaborator Mat Whitecross, who also directed some of Coldplay's music videos, such as "Lovers in Japan", "Every Teardrop Is a Waterfall", "Paradise" and "Charlie Brown".
 During the recording sessions, one of the band's roadies under the pseudonym of "Roadie 42", blogged about Moving To Mars in February 2011, using the acronym 'MTM'.
 He said:

 "Every room had some kind of writing or recording setup on the go - you even had to time your use of the kettle carefully, as a laptop and speakers had been set up in the kitchen and Jonny was in there working on his epic lead for MTM.
 So, by comparison, the first few weeks of the year felt like a ghost town."

 In a cover story run by the American publication Billboard on Mylo Xyloto, the magazine described the track as a "'Major Tom'-meets-Sinatra exercise".
 With regards to the song, guitarist Jonny Buckland stated:

 "It probably won't make it (the record).
 It was just one of those ones.
 There was a period where it all worked, then it sat for a bit, we threw (out) lots of ideas, brought them together, pulled them apart, put them back on.
 We always like the beginning... that intimate sound.
 And we thought, 'Where can we take it?
 What can we do?'"

 The Kooks' frontman Luke Pritchard said that the track is one of Coldplay's best songs and that it's "bound to be a bootleg classic".
 He also spoke about a conversation he had had with the band's lead singer Chris Martin about the song and said the frontman looked genuinely disappointed that the track was left off the record.